peteole/jsonresume2latex/Readme.md

 # Jsonresume2latex
 This project converts a jsonresume to a pdf resume.
-See [cv.pdf](cv.pdf) for an example output.
+See [resume.pdf](resume.pdf) for an example output.
 It uses the resume template  by 2012  Nicola Fontana <ntd at entidi.it>.

 ## Usage